Some small things to magnify the amount of motivation that you have available

 To maintain or magnify your motivation, you have to commit to a little at a time.

 Just the warm up section of your workout.
 Waiting 10 minutes before you eat the ice cream you are craving.
-A short amount of time to work on a big project.
+Or, committing to a short amount of time to work on a big project are a few ways this can be done.

 Exceed Your Commitments